 You should also invest in a weekly hair mask like Biolage Colorlast Deep Treatment Multi-Use Hair Mask to give your mane an extra boost of hydration.

 The Best Pastel Hair Color Ideas To Try Now

 Ready to get inspired?
 These 45 pastel hair color ideas ought to do the trick.

 If you’re going to live your fantasy, do it in a larger-than-life way!
 This blend of cobalt and aqua is high maintenance, sure, but quite the stunner.

-Looking to add an ethereal vibe to your overall look?
-Try fairy lights, a color combination made of only the palest and most delicate pastels.
+To add an ethereal vibe, opt for fairy lights.
+This is a color combination made of only the palest and most delicate pastels.
 Like a dreamy watercolor, your hair will steal the show.

 If you can't have an actual tequila sunrise while sitting on a beach, invest in this hair color as the next best choice.
 The blend of brilliant shades will add vibrance to your overall aesthetic.

 We already know you glow—that personality!
 Those looks!
 Make it really clear to everyone else by trying a hair color that literally lights up the room.